Heckie75/kodi-addon-denon-dra-f109-remote/README.md

 * Configurable overview page
 * Input sources
   * List of input sources (physical devices e.g. "Analog 1", logical devices e.g. "Server")
-  * Meaningful names for sources can be given, e.g. "Playstation" (instead of "Analog 1")
+  * Meaningful names for sources can be given, e.g. "TV" (instead of "Analog 1")
   * Unrequired input sources can be hidden
   * Special input source for Kodi with auto-select on playback in Kodi
   * Stop Kodi playback on switch to none-kodi-input source, e.g. radio